quorumcontrol/tupelo-wasm-sdk/README.md

 ## Path to Wasm

 By default the wasm is loaded from the tupelo.wasm included in the npm package of this repo (src/js/go/tupelo.wasm) for node and from `/tupelo.wasm` (from the root of the server) in the browser.
-This is customizable by setting Go.wasmPath equal to whever is better for your app.
+This is customizable by calling `Go.setWasmPath()` with wherever is better for your app.

 ## Building
 In order to build this project, you first of all need to get the Git submodules: